ArshadChowdhury/ArshadChowdhury/README.md

 I am a versatile Full-Stack Software Engineer with 3+ years of experience crafting clean, user-centric web applications.
 My journey is defined by a deep-seated passion for problem-solving and a commitment to modern development practices.

 I thrive in collaborative, fast-paced environments and am highly adaptable to new technologies.
-Whether I’m refining the user experience on the frontend or optimizing complex logic on the backend, my focus remains the same: delivering high-quality, performant and maintainable code.
+Whether I’m refining the user experience on the frontend or optimizing complex logic on the backend, my focus remains the same - delivering high-quality, performant and maintainable code.
 I am always open to meaningful collaborations where I can contribute my technical skills and work ethic to a forward-thinking team.

 ## Skills